 Attachment Type – Approved Forms

-Where the registered proprietor is the association of a community, precinct or neighbourhood scheme, execution must take the form as set out in the community titles schemes Approved Form 18.
-A certificate as in the community titles schemes Approved Form 21 is also required.
+Where the prescribed authority or registered proprietor is the association of a community, precinct or neighbourhood scheme, a certificate in the form of Approved Form 21 is required.
+Execution of the certificate must take the form as set out in community title schemes Approved Form 18.

 In addition to evidence supporting the steps taken by the Subscriber to verify the identity of their Client and establish their Client’s right to deal, the Subscriber may be required to retain other evidence to support the dealing.